 A Memorandum of Understanding (MOU) that has been signed by all members of the partnership must be included.
+Applications that do not include a MOU signed by all partners will not be reviewed for consideration.
+Letters of support will not be accepted in lieu of a partner's signature on the MOU.
 The MOU must outline each member's roles and responsibilities in the project, and it should contain articulation language that ensures that the higher education credits earned in the program are transcripted and acceptable toward the AAS degree to be earned from the higher education partner.